Marina Gerner is a Soviet-born, German and newly British journalist.

-Mostly, she (which is to say I, since I’m writing this blob and just pretending not to) writes about books, arts and finance.
+Mostly, she (which is to say I, since I’m writing this blob and just pretending not to) writes about books, culture, philosophy and finance.
 You can read a selection of her articles here.

 Her articles have been published in the Economist’s 1843, Financial Times, Times Literary Supplement, MoneyWeek, Jewish Chronicle, the Guardian (research) and Standpoint Magazine in the UK, First Things Magazine and the New York Observer in the US and die Bild and Frankfurter Rundschau in Germany.
 She has been a guest speaker on the BBC World Service.